cscannell-inacloud/Microsoft-Teams-Docs/teams/getusercontext.md

 ## Getting user context through inserting URL placeholder values

 Use placeholders in your configuration or content URLs.
 Microsoft Teams replaces the placeholders with the relevant values when determining the actual configuration or content URL to navigate to.
-The available placeholders include:
+The available placeholders include all fields on the [Context](jslibrary.md#Context) object.
+Common placeholders include:

 * {upn}: The user name
 * {groupId}: The ID of an Office 365 group
 * {tid}: The company ID, i.e., tenant ID
-* {theme}: Display theme, such as 'default' or 'dark'
 * {locale}: The user locale, such as 'en-us'

 For example, suppose in your tab manifest you set the `configURL` attribute to: